rage/java-programming/data/part-2/4-methods.md

 <!-- Laajennetaan edellistä esimerkkiä siten, että käyttäjä syöttää luvut. -->

-Let's expand the previous example so that the numbers are entered by a user
+Let's expand the previous example so that the numbers are entered by a user.

 <!-- ```java
 public static void main(String[] args) {